REGULATIONS AND RULES FOR CHAMPIONSHIPS AND COMPETITIONS UNDER THE CONTROL OF THE

 3. Notification of Results

 3.1 Match results must reach the appropriate Section Competition Secretary by 22:00 on the day the game is played.
-Results of County Two Rink matches should be submitted to the County Competition Secretary.
+Results of competitions not held within sections should be submitted as per the instructions printed in the yearbook.

 3.2 Score cards shall be signed by both players/skips and the winner shall retain them in case of dispute or protest.